-Are you looking for a fun, Halloween craft to create after a read aloud?
+Are you looking for a fun book-inspired activity?
 We love There Was An Old Lady Who Swallowed A Fly and all of the different versions of the book.
 One of our favorites is the Halloween-themed There Was An Old Lady Who Swallowed A Bat by Lucille Colando.
 In this spooktacular twist on the classic, the old lady swallowed everything from a cat to an owl to a bat.
 After reading this tale, you can create this easy-to-make Paper Plate Bat Craft.

 How To Make A Paper Plate Bat Craft: